alex88ridolfi/Dracula/README.md

 The acceptable timing solution(s) - i.e., those with a reduced chi2 smaller than the threshold you defined in the script - will appear in your base working directory as solution_n.m.par, where n and m are two unique integers that tell you in which cycle was the solution found.

-The corresponding file solution_n.m.par lists the rotation numbers and the reduced chi2 of the solutions, in the third column from the end.
-The last column is the name of the corresponding solution_n.m.par.
+The corresponding file solution_n.m.dat lists the rotation numbers and the reduced chi2 of that solution, in the third column from the end.
+The last column is the name of the name of the file containing the solution.

-The file list_solutions.dat will have a list of all solutions - rotation numbers, reduced chi2 of the solutions, and the names of the corresponding timing solution.
+The file list_solutions.dat will have a list of all allowed solutions - rotation numbers, reduced chi2 of the solutions, and the names of the corresponding timing solution.
+This is sorted by the chi2 of the solution (third column from last), i.e, from best to worse.
+If this file contains a single entry, that means that the solution needed is unique and you have found the correct timing solution.

 The file acc_WRAPs.dat will be very much the same as list_solutions.dat, only without the last column.
 This allows you to continue your work if you have additional gaps between TOAs data sets that have not yet been tagged.
+This can be used to filter solutions (if you have multiple) against new data, or to check that your single solution is capable of unambiguously connecting all subsequent gaps.

 The improvement of dracula relative to sieve.sh was already described in Freire & Ridolfi (2018), in the last paragraph of section 4.3, the delay in the implementation has to do with the fact that only in 2021 did a really simple implementation occur to me.